iontodirel/find_devices/README.md

 ## Volume Control

-This utility is capable of enumarating and changing an audio device's volume controls.
+This utility is capable of enumerating and changing an audio device's volume controls.

 The volume controls are printed in stdout in a compact format: